jeremydeuel/BlastenBlaster/readme.md

 ---

-## 📜 Status & License

-BlastenBlaster is fully **open-source** and **free of charge** for everyone to use and contribute to.

----

 ## 📜 License & Acknowledgements

 ### License

 * **Source Code:** The underlying source code for BlastenBlaster is licensed under the **GNU General Public License v3.0 (GPL 3.0)**.
 * **Cell Images & Data:** The actual cell images (images/cells and images/cells2 directories) and related data are licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)**.
-These can not be used for commercial activities!
+These can not be used for commercial purposes!

 ### Dependencies